srikanth2001/IDP_EE4015/README.md

 * Run the script using -
     ``` $ ./createDict.sh ```

-## Basic LZ compression
+## Tabulated LZ compression (TAB-LZ)
 In this scheme, the file is divided into fixed-size chunks and each chunk is compressed using Zstd.
-A header containing the start positions (in the compressed file) of each of the chunks is stored in the file.
+A header containing the start positions (in the compressed file) of each of the chunks is stored in the form of a lookup table, in the file itself.

 ### Compiling
+* Navigate to the `src/tab_lz` directory.
 * To compile dictionary_compression_chunks.cpp, run
     ```$ g++ -Wall -I/usr/local/include/ -c dictionary_compression_chunks.cpp -lm```
 * For linking, use